dm-drogeriemarkt/log-capture/README.md

 ### Additional matchers

 The default matchers can match level and/or message.
 But there are additional matchers for log messages.
-Also see [the detailed example below](#example-with-additional-mdc-matcher)
+See also [the detailed example below](#example-with-additional-mdc-matcher)

 #### MDC content